Oh My God, Charlie Darwin: Background and writing

 The album is named after Charles Darwin, whose theories influenced the lyrics and themes.

 The Low Anthem founding members Ben Knox Miller and Jeffrey Prystowsky felt ambitious after the success of their second studio album, What the Crow Brings (2007), which sold over 10,000 copies.
 In November 2007, they welcomed to the group Jocie Adams, a classical composer and former NASA technician who they knew from Brown University; she had been a fan since they started performing live.
 Miller realized they should take elements from their musical influences and blend them with more modern themes.
 At Miller's insistence, the band read John Steinbeck's East of Eden (1952) before working on the album, and re-read it while writing and recording, inspired by the confidence, beauty, and romanticism of Steinbeck's writing style; they taped the word timshel, featured prominently in East of Eden, above the control booth.

 The name of the album, Oh My God, Charlie Darwin, occurred to the group while observing giraffes at the Roger Williams Park Zoo in their home town of Providence, Rhode Island.
-They discussed how jarring Charles Darwin's theories of "survival of the fittest" would seem to a person of faith and kept repeating the phrase "Oh my God!
+They discussed how jarring Charles Darwin's "survival of the fittest" theories would seem to a person of faith and kept repeating the phrase "Oh my God!
 Charlie Darwin!" to each other.
 The group realized the theme of Darwinism echoed throughout their previous work.
 While writing the songs, they identified a tension between humans seeking comfort and the "bleak" theory of Darwinism.
 They kept a copy of Darwin's On the Origin of Species (1859) around during production.
 Miller often used the theory of natural selection as a framework to consider academics, politics, and religion, and compared Darwin's genetics theories to the nature, development, and bequeathment of values and ethics.
 He found the album a recognition of religion—particularly Christianity—spreading its message as animals spread their genes.
-Miller stated he is not antireligious and the group did not take sides between religion and Darwinism; he felt the album was about both hope and hopelessness, and described it as "a gospel record for scientists and social philosophers".
+The group did not take sides between religion and Darwinism; Miller, who is not antireligious, felt the album was about both hope and hopelessness and described it as "a gospel record for scientists and social philosophers".

 The songs had been written some time before recording.
 As the group's primary songwriter, Miller would approach the other members with lyrics and a melody and they would collaborate to create the arrangement.
-Some songs were arranged almost instantly while writing, while others evolved significantly during production.
+Some songs were arranged almost instantly while writing, whereas others evolved significantly during production.
 Miller viewed the album as a book, with each of the songs "leaning on each other", while producer Jesse Lauter wanted it to imitate a movie.
 Miller felt it had a "better live feel" than What the Crow Brings since the latter's basic production prohibited experimentation.
 While What the Crow Brings focused on quiet Americana music, Oh My God, Charlie Darwin added some variation such as rock and roll.
 Miller felt its tracks shared a more coherent theme.